-During the pre-season, I spend the whole active part of my day training, probably five or six hours if not more.
-There are some particular muscles that I have to target, and let’s not forget that we [women] have less muscle mass than men… That’s been a difficult goal to achieve, because you have to work on that aspect a lot.
+During the pre-season, I spend the whole active part of my daily training, probably five or six hours if not more.
+There are some particular muscles that I have to target, and let’s not forget that we [women] have less muscle mass than men… That’s been a difficult goal to achieve because you have to work on that aspect a lot.
 The races are usually hot, and to prepare for it I go cycling with a heater to try to simulate the race conditions.
 Then we have the neck, and since I am Alfa Romeo’s test driver, I have to train that part of the body much more.
 Indeed, my neck has grown nine centimetres compared to last year!

 Yes, I absolutely do.
 You have to prove yourself over and over again, because the first time you succeed, they believe it is just because of luck… and somehow you have to earn their respect on the track and off it.
 For example, with the engineers, there is always the belief that a woman drives slower than a man, and it is not true at all.
 I am here because I want to compete, I want to win, and sometimes it takes a while for them to understand that you know about cars, about setting it all up, that you know some mechanical aspects as well… and sometimes they don’t take your word very seriously because they try to put the blame on the driver and not on the car.
 It has been difficult to earn their respect, but, little by little, I am doing it.

 That is regarding the engineers, but how is your relationship with your mates in GP3?[Laughs] Well, let’s say we are rivals.
-But off the track I don’t have a bad relationship with any of them.
-Of course, you don’t want to make enemies [laughs], but I don’t know if it’s because I am woman, but people do not approach me that much… I have the people I work with around me, and those are the people I trust in, the ones that support me.
+But off the track, I don’t have a bad relationship with any of them.
+Of course, you don’t want to make enemies [laughs], but I don’t know if it’s because I am a woman, but people do not approach me that much… I have the people I work with around me, and those are the people I trust in, the ones that support me.
 So yes, you can say my relationship with them is rather distant.

 Let’s go back to Formula 1 and Sauber – what would you say has changed since Alfa Romeo’s arrival to the team?

 I believe it has increased the motivation of the team overall.
 Before that, Sauber was kind of “alone”, and the fact that now we also have Alfa Romeo, with Ferrari in the back as well, is very positive for everyone.
-Sauber have been in the points for a couple of races already, and they have even more points than last year.
+Sauber has been in the points for a couple of races already, and they have even more points than last year.
 I am really happy for them and for all of their hard work paying off.

 Since I started competing in GP3, the physical aspect has been even more challenging and difficult than in Formula 1.